Blog | Dementia and Alzheimer’s Caregiver Support2025-02-21T10:53:15-05:00

 Caring for a loved one with dementia is a journey filled with love, patience, and sacrifice.
 However, one of the most heartbreaking challenges caregivers face is hurtful or aggressive behavior from someone they love.
 Whether it's verbal insults, resistance to care, or even physical aggression, these moments can leave caregivers feeling emotionally drained, hurt, and unsure of what to do.
 The good news is that these behaviors are not personal—they are a symptom of the disease.
 Understanding why they happen and how to respond can help you manage these difficult moments with grace and patience.

-By |February 17th, 2025|Categories: Caregivers, Dementia & Alzheimer's|Comments Off on Dementia Caregiving at Night: How to Handle Sleep Issues
+By |March 17th, 2025|Categories: Caregivers, Dementia & Alzheimer's|Comments Off on How to Handle Hurtful or Aggressive Behavior from a Loved One with Dementia

 Subscribe Today